What is a crypto wallet? Different Types and How It Works2023/05/24 16:58:35

-FAQ - Questions that people commonly ask about crypto wallets
+FAQ - Questions that people in Australia commonly ask about

 As long as you download the wallet from its official website it should be safe, beware of unofficial playstore downloads with jailbroken phones, if you send crypto to a fake wallet you can pretty much guarantee it’s gone forever.

 • Do I really need a crypto wallet?